 4.2.7.4.3 Linear depolarization ratio

-Another polarimetric radar product is linear depolarization ratio which is a ratio of a vertical power return from a horizontal pulse or a horizontal power return from a vertical pulse.
-It, too, is a good indicator of regions where mixtures of precipitation types occur.
+Another polarimetric radar product is linear depolarization ratio which is a ratio of a vertical power return from a horizontal transmitted pulse or a horizontal power return from a vertical pulse (not shown).
+Similar to correlation coefficient, it is a good indicator of regions where mixtures of precipitation types occur.

+4.2.7.4.4 Differential phase

-4.2.7.4.4 Specific The specific differential phase is also a polarimetric meteorological radar product.
-It is a comparison of the returned phase difference between the horizontal and vertical pulses.
+The differential phase is a comparison of the returned phase difference between the horizontal and vertical pulses.
 This phase difference is caused by the difference in the number of wave cycles (or wavelengths) along the propagation path for horizontal and vertically polarized waves.
 It should not be confused with the Doppler frequency shift, which is caused by the motion of the cloud and precipitation particles.
-Unlike the differential reflectivity, correlation coefficient and linear depolarization ratio, which are all dependent on reflected power, the specific differential phase is a “propagation effect”.
-It is also a very good estimator of rain rate.
+Unlike the differential reflectivity, correlation coefficient, and linear depolarization ratio, which are all dependent on reflected power, the differential phase is a “propagation effect”.
+It is also a very good estimator of rain rate and attenuation caused by rain.
+Specific differential phase (not shown), derived from differential phase, shows the rate at which the phase is shifting.
+This is especially useful for identifying regions of heavy rain.